There are no products listed under this category.

 If you do not have a soft tape, use a piece of string and measure around your dog’s neck using the above instructions.
 Take the string and lay it flat on a smooth surface and use a ruler or tape measure to obtain the measurement.

 Step 2 - Measure Dog's Head: If you are ordering a standard martingale (without a buckle) the collar will need to be large enough to fit the neck, but also large enough to fit over the head and ears.
 Using the same method from step 1, measure the head starting at the throat and going around the head, including the ears.

 Record the measurements and use while determining the correct size collar to order.
-Additional information is available in this dog collar sizing guide.

 In order to ensure a perfect fit it‘s recommended to order a custom fitted martingale collar.